ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 **RunAllMSXXXXTestCases.cmd**       |  Runs all MS-XXXX test cases.
 **RunMSXXXX\_SYY\_TCZZ\_Name.cmd**  |  Runs a specific test case within the test suite.

-Test suite results, logs, and reporting
+Viewing the test suite results, logs, and reports
 =====================================================================================================================================

 The test suites provide detailed reporting in a variety of formats that